Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

 conditioner [@blitzer-07]; liberals and conservatives each frame health care differently from how they frame energy policy [@nguyen-13:shlda].

+**Evaluating Text Classification Methods**

+The metrics used to evaluate text classification methods are the same as those used in supervised learning, as described in the Machine Learning chapter.
+The most commonly used metrics include accuracy, precision, recall, AUC, and F1 score. [include example in notebook]

 Word Embeddings and Deep Learning
 -----------

+In discussing topic models, we learned a vector that summarized the content of each document.
+This is useful for applications where you can use a single, short vector to summarize a document for a downstream machine learning application.
+However, modern research doesn't stop there, it learns vector representations of everything from documents down to sentences and words.

+First, let's consider this from a high-level perspective.
+The goal of representation learning [@bengio-13] is to take an input and transform it into a vector that computers can understand.
+Similar inputs should be close together in vector space.
+E.g., "dog" and "poodle" should have similar vectors, while "dog" and "chainsaw" do not.

+A well-known technique for word representation is word2vec [@mikolov-13].
+Using an objective function similar to logistic regression, it predicts, given a word, whether another word will appear in the same context.
+For example, the dot product for "dog" and "pet", "dog" and "leash", and "dog" and "wag" will be high but those for "dog" and "rectitude", "dog" and "examine", and "dog" and "cloudy" will be lower.
+Training a model to do this for all of the words in English will produce vector representations for "dog" and "poodle" that are quite close together.

+This model has been well adopted throughout natural language processing [@church-17].
+Downloading word2vec vectors for words and using them as features in your machine learning pipeline (e.g., for document classification by averaging the words in the document) will likely improve supervised classification task.

+But word representations are not the end of the story.
+A word only makes sense in the context of the sentence in which it appears: e.g., "I deposited my check at the bank" vs. "The airplane went into a bank of clouds".
+A single word per vector does not capture these subtle effects.
+More recent models named after Muppets (long, uninteresting story) tries to capture broader relationships between words within sentences to create *contextualized representations*.

+ELMO [@peters-18] and BERT [@devlin-18] both use deep learning to take word vectors (a la word2vec) to create representations that make sense given a word's context.
+These are also useful features to use in supervised machine learning contexts if higher accuracy is your goal.

+However, these techniques are not always the best tools for social scientists.
+They are not always interpretable&emdash;it is often hard to tell why you got the answer you did [@ribeiro-16], and slightly changing the input the models can dramatically change the results [@feng-18].
+Given that our goal is often understanding our data, it is probably better to start first with the simpler (and faster methods) mentioned here to understand your data first.

 Text analysis tools
 -------------------